jurteam/mvp-smart-contract/JUR Protocol Specification.md

   - use pull rather than push for all dispersals.

-  - employ a factory contract to deploy all Jury Agreement Contracts.
+  - employ a factory contract to deploy all Jur Agreement Contracts.

-NB - this section does not consider game theoretic attacks on the Jury Agreement Contracts.
+NB - this section does not consider game theoretic attacks on the Jur Agreement Contracts.

 ## Questions